gyaresu/gyaresu.github.com/_posts/2012-06-22-stuff-i-wish-you-knew-about-me.md

 I have a resumé [http://gyaresu.org/gareth_cv.txt](http://gyaresu.org/gareth_cv.txt) and I have a LinkedIn profile [http://no.linkedin.com/in/gyaresu](http://no.linkedin.com/in/gyaresu).

 It doesn't seem right to be too informal or glib in a resumé or job appliction.
 Maybe it'll be ok to just link to this post?
-We'll see.[1]
+We'll see. <sup>[1]</sup>

 I'm writing this because I don't have the benefit of 'word of mouth' that I used to benefit from.
 Writing about one's attributes feels so terribly narcissistic.